abdul-yatnam/Advance-Theme-Development/wp-content/themes/aquila/README.md

               I have attached the screenshot of examples inside my-php folder
               * Check after http://advpress.example.com/wp-content/themes/aquila/my-php/index.php to understand what the changes and how its working

-# Lecture 14 - Trait-Singelton (Not important to the one who have good understanding with php)
+# Lecture 14 - Trait-Singleton (Not important to the one who have good understanding with php)
-              * Here just creating a combination of trait and singelton
+              * Here just creating a combination of trait and singleton

               * Check after http://advpress.example.com/wp-content/themes/aquila/my-php/index.php

-# Lecture 15 - Singelton design in wordpress
+# Lecture 15 - Singleton design in wordpress
               * Create /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/inc/headers
               * In that add autoloader.php
               * you can just look github repo to find the auto loader

-              * Create /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/inc/traits/trait-singelton.php
+              * Create /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/inc/traits/trait-singleton.php
-              * Here we use Autoloader that help to include all class automatically, we dont need to worry of that
+              * Here we use Auto loader that help to include all class automatically, we don't need to worry of that
               * use
                 ** echo '<pre>';
                    print_r(AQUILA_DIR_PATH);
                    ap_die;

                 ** which help to find, upto which dir its loading
+             * /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/lectures/lecture-15.png

+# Lecture 16 - OOP Class
+              * Create /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/inc/classes/class-aquila-theme.php
+              * Since here we are using singleton function we doest want to instantiate the function it will automatically instantiate( if you have ny doubt or for further understand go to previous topics).
+              * The path has been included. /srv/www/advance_wordpress/wordpress/wp-content/themes/aquila/lectures/lecture-16.png
+              * Mainly oops concept is used wordpress to make the functions.php make clean. which help to create large projects and make easy to edit , and help to find where to edit.